cedoor/crisp-zk/README.md

-# Crisp ZK Witness
+# Crisp ZK

-A Rust monorepo for CRISP ZK witness generation with JavaScript/WASM bindings.
+A library for generating ZK inputs to create CRISP proofs.

 ## Structure

 This repository contains two main crates:

-- **`generator`**: Core witness generation logic written in Rust.
+- **`generator`**: Core ZK inputs generation logic written in Rust.
-- **`js-lib`**: JavaScript library with WASM bindings for the generator.
+- **`js-lib`**: JavaScript library with WASM bindings for the ZK inputs generator.

 ## Prerequisites